octetful-notes/on-graphs/docs/graphdb/index.md

 ### BlazeGraph
 >[**Blazegraph™ DB**](https://github.com/blazegraph/database) is a ultra high-performance graph database supporting Blueprints and RDF/SPARQL APIs.
 It supports up to 50 Billion edges on a single machine.
 It is in production use for Fortune 500 customers such as EMC, Autodesk, and many others.
 It is supporting key Precision Medicine applications and has wide-spread usage for life science applications.
 It is used extensively to support Cyber anaytics in commercial and government applications.
 It powers the Wikimedia Foundation's Wikidata Query Service.

+### JanusGraph
+>[**JanusGraph**](https://janusgraph.org/)  is a scalable graph database optimized for storing and querying graphs containing hundreds of billions of vertices and edges distributed across a multi-machine cluster.
+JanusGraph is a project under The Linux Foundation, and includes participants from Expero, Google, GRAKN.AI, Hortonworks, IBM and Amazon.

 ### NeptuneDB
 >[**Amazon Neptune**](https://aws.amazon.com/neptune/) is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.